Floods on many rivers in the north and east of Bavaria

-The situation is not expected to ease until Thursday.
-Until then, the German Weather Service is still expecting continuous rainfall of 50 to 60 liters per square meter within 48 hours.
-The Rhön, the Franconian Forest and the Fichtel Mountains as well as the Bavarian Forest will be particularly affected.
+The German Weather Service continues to expect continuous rainfall of 50 to 60 liters per square meter within 48 hours.
+In the Rhön, Frankenwald and Fichtelgebirge regions as well as the Bavarian Forest, it could even be between 60 and 80 liters per square meter in some areas.
 At the same time, it will remain very windy with gusts of up to 70 kilometers per hour in some areas.
-In the south of Bavaria, however, the sun is expected to come out from time to time.
+In the south of Bavaria, however, the sun is expected to come out.

+From Thursday during the course of the day, there should be increasing sunshine, at least in parts of Bavaria.
+In Franconia and the Bavarian Forest, however, the DWD is still expecting rain on Friday and Saturday and snowfall at higher altitudes from 600 to 800 meters.

 Situation report of the HND Warning situation report of the DWD